Elvia Allman: Acting career

 In 1928, Allman acted in The Living Corpse a production of the Pasadena Community Players.

 Allman made her film debut as an actress in 1940's The Road to Singapore in an unbilled bit (as were the majority of Allman's motion picture appearances in the 1940s) as a homely woman who pursues Bob Hope.
 One of her more steady radio gigs was on the Blondie radio series in the part of Cora Dithers, the domineering wife of Dagwood Bumstead's boss.

 In the 1950s, Allman became a familiar face to television viewers with numerous guest appearances on many programs of the era, usually situation comedies.
-She made multiple appearances on I Married Joan, December Bride, The Bob Cummings Show, and The Abbott and Costello Show, and three appearances on I Love Lucy.
+She made multiple appearances on I Married Joan, December Bride, The Bob Cummings Show, and The Abbott and Costello Show, three appearances on I Love Lucy and an appearance in an episode of Colgate Theatre.

 In 1957, Allman reprised her role of Cora Dithers in a short-lived TV adaption of Blondie.
 Allman had earlier played the role in the 1940s on several episodes of the Blondie radio series.
 She also appeared on seven episodes of the TV series The Jack Benny Program, having worked often with Benny on his radio program in the 1940s and 1950s.